Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Simulation Results

 \subsubsection{Input range and convergence rate}

-Another important consideration is the convergence rate of the algorithm, which plays a pivotal role in assessing its efficiency and practicality.
-The convergence rate of the algorithm is closely tied to the input range within which the agents operate.
-In our approach, the amplitude range of the control signal can be flexibly adjusted by modifying a positive scalar value, denoted as $\epsilon$.
-This scalar serves as a gain factor that directly influences the input range for the agents.
-Specifically, choosing higher values of $\epsilon$ expands the range of permissible control inputs, allowing the agents to adjust their positions more rapidly in response to changing conditions.
+The algorithm's convergence rate, crucial for assessing efficiency, is closely linked to the agents' operating input range.
+Our approach allows flexible adjustment of the control signal's amplitude range by modifying a positive scalar value, $\epsilon$, acting as a gain factor.
+Higher $\epsilon$ values expand the permissible control inputs, enabling quicker agent position adjustments in dynamic conditions.

 { To illustrate this fact, the RCOV given by (\ref{RCOV}) is used as a metric to measure the convergence of our algorithm.
 In this work, a threshold of $0.1\%$ is employed below which the algorithm is considered to have converged.
 TABLE \ref{tableeps} shows the the number of iterations required for our algorithm to converge for various values of $\epsilon$ in the third scenario.
 As can be seen from TABLE \ref{tableeps}, higher gain values effectively accelerate the convergence of the algorithm.} However, it is crucial to note that the choice of gain $\epsilon$ should be made carefully to ensure that agents remain within the convex environment.
 This constraint is necessary to facilitate the minimization of the cost function.